zebrunner/carina/docs/advanced/driver.md

 * **getDriver()** is the core method to start any Selenium/Appium session.
 It will create a RemoteWebDriver named "default" based on default capabilities from configuration.

     1st call of the method in current thread should start new driver.
 Next calls will return existing object.
-Based on the driver lifecycle carina do automatic driver quit.

 * **getDriver(String name)** start named driver session using default capabilities from configuration.
 That's allow to start several drivers (up to 3 according to `max_driver_count` property)